Home » By Course » Breakfasts » Easy Egg Bites Recipe with 5 Flavor Variations

 • cup cream cheese softened

-• 4 jalapeño peppers de-seeded and chopped
+• 4 small jalapeño peppers de-seeded and chopped

-• ½ tsp garlic powder
+• ½ teaspoon garlic powder

-• ½ tsp onion powder
+• ½ teaspoon onion powder

 Instructions